survivejs/webpack-book/manuscript/04_what_is_webpack.md

 The same resolution process is performed against webpack's loaders.
 It allows you to apply similar logic there while it figures out which loader it should use.
 Loaders have resolve configuration of their own for this reason.
 If webpack fails to perform a loader lookup, you will get a runtime error.

+Webpack will resolve against each module it encounters while constructing the dependency graph.
+If an entry contains dependencies, the process will be performed against each until the traversal has completed.

 ### Evaluation Process

 Assuming all loaders were found, webpack evaluates the matched loaders from bottom to top and right to left (`styleLoader(cssLoader('./main.css'))`), running the module through each loader in turn.
 As a result you get output which webpack will inject in the resulting **bundle**.
 The *Loader Definitions* chapter covers the topic in detail.

 If all loader evaluation completed without a runtime error, webpack includes the source in the last bundle. **Plugins** allow you to intercept **runtime events** at different stages of the bundling process.

-Plugins give the best access to the overall process and can be combined with loaders.
-Loaders can capture a part of the data while plugins can use this data to emit new files.
-This is the way `ExtractTextPlugin` works.
-It allows you to extract specific data from JavaScript bundles.
+Although loaders can do a lot, they don’t provide enough power for advanced tasks by themselves.
+Plugins intercept **runtime events** provided by webpack.
+A good example is bundle extraction performed by `ExtractTextPlugin` which, working in tandem with a loader, extracts CSS files out of the bundle and into a file of its own.

-Without `ExtractTextPlugin`, CSS would end up in the resulting JavaScript.
-This is an *important* part of webpack to understand.
-The fact that a module declares a dependency on another module doesn't mean that this dependency is directly included into the module when it's bundled.
-The *Separating CSS* chapter discusses this idea in detail.
+Without this step, CSS would end up in the resulting JavaScript as webpack treats all code as JavaScript by default.
+The extraction idea is discussed in the *Separating CSS* chapter.

 ### Finishing